Staff frequently asked questions

 I have been diagnosed with Covid-19.
 What should I do?

-You should notify the University’s Connect and Protect service that you have tested positive.
-If you are unwell you should report your sickness absence in accordance with your School / Professional Service procedure.
 If you are well and able to work you should work from home as best you can.
 If you have been working on campus, we will ensure that we maintain confidentiality in line with our legal obligations, however, we will advise close colleagues who may be particularly vulnerable to the virus so that they can make any appropriate arrangements.

 I have started displaying symptoms of Covid-19.
 What do I need to do?